GLOUCESTERSHIRE OLD SPOTS

 A heritage breed from England, the "cottage pig" earned its keep by thriving off of the byproducts of the farm and home; whey and other dairy products, garden and root cellar culls, orchard windfall and pasture.

-Our Old Spot pigs make their living off of the same, with the addition of barley clums (a protein-rich byproduct from malting grains for brewing) from a local maltster, alfalfa hay and in the winter time when the garden is at rest, rolled barley and oats.
+Our Old Spot pigs make their living off of the same, with the addition of barley clums (a protein-rich byproduct from malting grains for brewing) from a local maltster, alfalfa hay and in the winter time when the garden is at rest, a locally milled, non-GMO ration with no corn or soy.
 Their entire lives are spent outdoors, foraging through the sagebrush steppe, expressing their pigginess.
-To aid and move us forward towards our overall goal of regenerating the land, the pigs are rotated through different paddocks throughout the year to help aid in brush clearing, cover cropping, and pasture reseeding.
+To aid and move us forward towards our overall goal of creating a thriving farm organism through fertile soils, the pigs are rotated through different paddocks throughout the year to help aid in brush clearing, cover cropping, and pasture reseeding.
 They always have access to fresh water, shade, protection from the elements and a wallow (when it gets hot).

 Old Spots take longer to grow than the typical hog, meaning more feed, more of our time and higher costs to care for and raise them.
 This is why our price is higher than standard pork prices.

 However, all of this leads to incredibly delicious, clean, high quality pork and why our customers keep coming back.

 Custom Hogs: $4.99/lb whole or half cut based on hanging weight at butcher.
 Does not include butcher fees.
 Pork is custom-cut to your specifications by Baker County Custom Meats.

 Although we currently have a variety of chicken breeds, our favorite are the Dark Cornish.
 Besides being wonderful layers of brown eggs, they are also fantastic mothers, superb foragers, super hardy and easy on the eyes.